JoaquinCortezHub/kitecast-backend/README.md

 ## Lessons Learned

-This project taught me a couple of lessons on how server should be structured, how to make use of external API's and how to properly implement the MVC design pattern.
+This project taught me a couple of lessons on how serverx should be structured, how to make use of external API's and how to properly implement the MVC design pattern.

 This project started as a basic app in which I wanted to learn how to code with Nest.js.
 I had previously studied Java in college, so the code structure in Nest was really familiar.